erdoukki/lede-insomnia/README.md

 ... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM, D-Link DIR860L B1 and RPI-3 is already built, but based on the READMEs, you can built a new one easy.

 ## IMPORTANT
-**This is the last `LEDE 17.01.4` build with laatest wifi, MariaDB, Redis and NodeJs.
+**This is the last `LEDE 17.01.4` build with latest wifi, MariaDB, Redis and NodeJs.
 All new builds will happen with the next OpenWrt 18.x.x stable branch of tags.**

 ## Linksys WRT3200ACM Winbond